kinrezC/nakedCalls/readme.md

 Exchange w/naked calls enabled

 Naked calls are interesting because they enable they allow the issuer to sell calls without requiring them to lock up their assets.
-I think there's a way to do this using TCR's to minimize the penetration of 'shitcoins'.
+I think there's a way to do this using TCR's to avoid shitcoins from saturating the exchange.

 basic architecture